You want to differentiate your business, right?

 A website is one of the most effective weapons in a small business owner’s marketing arsenal.
 A professionally designed website has the power to bring about a critical difference in your business.
 It can make a visitor stick around, browse and make a purchase instead of moving on to a competitor’s website.

 The primary purpose of your website is about creating the right first impression.
 A close second is to get people to come back for more.
 The Internet has led to significant changes in the fields of advertising, promotions, and marketing.
 Setting up a powerful and effective site is the initial step towards utilizing the Internet to your advantage.

 Brick and mortar stores can also profit by having a website that showcases their inventories and helps potential customers find their locations.
 Just like fashion, web design and optimization is always advancing with patterns and trends coming and going.
 You need to set up a website that builds credibility.
 One that positions you as the authority within your market.
-Very few websites are able to position a business as the clear authority within a field.
-But, if you build your business website you will differentiate your business.
+Very few websites can position a business as the clear authority within a field.
+But, if you build your business website, you will differentiate your business.
 This is what you need to know.